-In test deployments, all three components may run from a single binary and configuration.
+In test deployments, all four components may run from a single binary and configuration.

 Pomerium's internal and external component interactions during full authentication from a fresh user are diagramed below.

-After initial authentication to provide a session token, only the authorization interactions occur.
+After initial authentication to provide a session token, only the authorization check interactions occur.